confluentmedical/nitinol-design-concepts/docs/210/index.md

 [MorphoLibJ](http://imagej.net/MorphoLibJ) is MorphoLibJ is a collection of mathematical morphology methods and plugins for ImageJ, created at [INRA-IJPB Modeling and Digital Imaging lab](http://www-ijpb.versailles.inra.fr/en/bc/equipes/modelisation-imagerie/).
 Source code and installation details can be found at [https://github.com/ijpb/MorphoLibJ/](https://github.com/ijpb/MorphoLibJ/).

-In the next steps, we start with an 8-bit binary image stack, with particles represented by white (255), and absence of particles represented by black (0).
+In the next steps, we start with the 8-bit binary image stack from above, with particles represented by white (255), and absence of particles represented by black (0).
 Individual particles are typically composed of a cluster of contiguous white pixels.
 In the first step, we find these connected clusters, and assign each one a unique 16-bit label number.
 The result of this step is a "labeled image", with pixel intensity representing the label (particle or inclusion) to with each pixel belongs.
 With the labeled image prepared, two additional routines are run to collect morphology data, including the centroid position, volume, and orientation of each inclusion.

-1. Select the 8-bit binary inclusion image, and create a 16-bit labeled image.
+16. Select the 8-bit binary inclusion image, and create a 16-bit labeled image.
 ImageJ: Plugins > MorphoLibJ > Binary Images > Connected Components Labeling.
 Options: connectivity = 6, 16-bit output.
-2. Measure morphological characteristics of the labeled particles.
+17. Measure morphological characteristics of the labeled particles.
 ImageJ: Plugins > MorphoLibJ > Analyze > Particle Analysis 3D.
 Save the resulting table in the default format, a tab separated text file. `scan01-lbl-morpho.tsv` is an example of this result.
-3. Report bounding box details for each particle, which will be used later to characterize orientation, and estimate the area projected into each cartesian plane.
+18. Report bounding box details for each particle, which will be used later to characterize orientation, and estimate the area projected into each cartesian plane.
 ImageJ: Plugins > MorphoLibJ > Analyze > Nounding Box 3D.
 As above, save in the default format. `scan01-lbl-bounds.tsv` is an example of this result.

-TO .
-BE .
-CONTINUTED .
+### 4. Analysis